E-bike agents: Large Language Model-Driven E-Bike Accident Analysis and Severity Prediction: Methods

 \subsubsection{Incident-Component Link Detector}

-Finally, the incident-component link detector evaluates whether the incident is related to specific components of the e-bike described in Table \ref{tab:components_keywords}, offering insights into the components most often associated with incidents.
+Finally, the incident–component link detector assesses whether an incident is associated with specific e-bike (or bile) components, as defined in Table \ref{tab:components_keywords}.
+This provides insights into the components most frequently linked to incidents.